 The first thing I haven’t seen yet is multiple Presidente characters.
 In Tropico 5, you could basically have an entire family of misfits wandering around the island.
 These could be assigned to buildings, sent abroad to complete ‘rabbit hole’ missions, and even get married or divorced throughout the game.
 All I’ve seen so far is the option to have one ‘protagonist’.
 This isn’t an issue or an impact on the game, but I did enjoy seeing the ‘family’ walking around previously.

-There are a few other things removed/changed, but these two were the ones which I noticed and missed.
+There are a few other things removed/changed, but these two were the ones that I noticed and missed.
 Personally, the new additions to the game more than outbalance what has been removed.

 I’ll have one of those